msgilmer/Springboard_Capstone/README.md

     │   │   └── best_maestro_model*.csv
     │   ├── weight_data         # Statistics on the weights of the network over epochs
     │   │   └── weight*.csv
     ├── models                  # Contains .h5 files with trained models.
-Saved in ./notebooks/model_training.ipynb (and v2) and best model read-in by ./web_app/ChopinBotApp.py
+Saved by ./notebooks/model_training*ipynb.
+Most of files have been since deleted for space reasons, but their performances are still logged in ./model_data/performance_data.
     │   └──  *.h5
     ├── notebooks               # Contains Jupyter notebooks.
 The commented numbers below indicate the order to read/run the notebooks for the prototype
     │   ├── data_read_and_process.ipynb     # Parse Midi files and prepare data for network input